NityaMehrotra287/comments-service/README.md

 # Purpose
 Comment service responsibility is to create a social media basic APIs wherre users can register themselves, create a post, comment on a post, reply on a post and react to a comment.

+# Requirements
+Design a comments service for a social media website which can support scalable levels of nesting.
+The service should return n first level comments.
+On clicking on view replies, the next level of comments should be fetched.
+Make reasonable assumptions with reasonable options for extensibility open.
+All the comments have associated likes and dislikes.
+One clicking on the likes or dislikes the list of the users participating in the like/dislike shall be displayed.

 # Delieverables
 1. Design a basic service which can add comments, likes, dislikes to a social media post, replies to a comment, replies to replies and associated likes or dislikes.
 2. There should be a get api to satisfy the requirements.
 The API shall be scalable for a service where there can be 1000s of comments and each of the comment having 100s of levels.